What qualities characterize the INFJ personality?

 Want to find out more about your personality?

 Besides the Myers-Briggs Test exist numerous other models of personality.
 One of the best known and most popular models is the so-called DISC test.
 This is based on the latest scientific findings.
-Behind the four letters is an easily applicable principle that enables you to understand the characteristics of different types of people and to deal with them in a goal-oriented way.
+Behind the four letters lies an easy-to-apply principle that allows you to analyze the properties of different Types of people and to deal with them in a goal-oriented manner.

 The acronym DISG stands for the following: